bklevence/bklevence.github.io/_posts/2018-10-10-NPTNJ-Importance-Of-Writing.md

 ---
-title: "How important is writing in your discipline(industrial design)?"
+title: "How important is writing in your discipline(Industrial Design)?"
 date: 2018-10-10 12:54
 author: bklevence
 ---